 Temporary Disability in Washington State

 Two temporary disability insurance programs in Washington State fill other holes in Paid Family Medical Leave (PFML).
-To keep our analysis simple, we focus on the two primary distinctions of these mandatory benefits covering most people.
+To simplify our analysis, we focus on the two primary distinctions of these mandatory benefits covering most people.

 Social Security

 Social Security provides temporary disability in Washington State for non-occupational accidents and illnesses expected to last at least twelve months.
-Hence the need to purchase a supplemental policy from a private insurance company.
+Hence, a supplemental policy from a private insurance company is needed.

 Most people have Social Security disability coverage because the federal government requires participation.
 You fund the mandatory premiums through FICA payroll taxes.